MOHDAKRAM43/SuperStore-analytics-project-aws/README.md

 # SuperStore-analytics-project-aws
 📊 Sales Analytics Project Using SQL on AWS (S3 • Glue • Athena • QuickSight)

-This project showcases an end-to-end data analytics pipeline on AWS, where I used IAM, S3, AWS Glue, Athena, and QuickSight to perform sales analysis on the db_hellosql.orders dataset.
+This project showcases an end-to-end data analytics pipeline on AWS, where I used IAM, S3, AWS Glue, Athena, and QuickSight to perform sales analysis on the sUPERSTORE (KAGGLE) dataset.
 The repository contains SQL scripts, transformation logic, and documentation of the analytics performed.

 🚀 Project Overview